 Fill each popsicle mold with about an inch of the sour cream mixture and insert the popsicle sticks.
 Let set in the freezer for about an hour.

-FACT: Did you know that fig trees do not blossom.
+NOTE: FACT: Did you know that fig trees do not blossom.
 Well, the blossom is actually inside the fruit.
 Many tiny flowers produce the crunchy little edible seeds that give figs their unique texture.
 You can learn more fun facts about figs here.

 Divide the sliced figs amongst the molds and fill with the remaining mixture.